milaboratory/mixcr/README.md

   - single-cell data
   - *etc..*

 - Has optional CDR3 reconstruction step, that allows to *recover full hypervariable region from several disjoint reads*.
-Uses suphisticated algorithms protecting from false-positive assemblies at the same time having best in class efficiency.
+Uses sophisticated algorithms protecting from false-positive assemblies at the same time having best in class efficiency.

 - Assemble clonotypes, applying several *error-correction* algorithms to eliminate artificial diversity arising from PCR and sequencing errors